-If you invest in our Ordinary Shares, your interest will be diluted immediately to the extent of the difference between the public offering price per Ordinary Share you will pay in this offering and the pro forma net tangible book value per Ordinary Share after this offering.
+If you invest in our Ordinary Shares, your interest will be diluted immediately to the extent of the difference between the public offering price per Ordinary Share and pre-funded warrant you will pay in this offering and the pro forma net tangible book value per Ordinary Share after this offering.
 As of June 30, 2021, we had a net tangible book value of \$16.6 million, corresponding to a net tangible book value of \$0.52 per Ordinary Share.
 Net tangible book value per Ordinary Share represents the amount of our total tangible assets less our total liabilities, divided by 31,772,935, the total number of Ordinary Shares issued and outstanding on June 30, 2021.

-After giving effect to the sale of the Ordinary Shares offered by us in this offering, assuming no exercise of the underwriters' option to purchase additional Ordinary Shares and after deducting the estimated underwriting discounts and commissions and management fees and estimated offering expenses payable by us, our pro forma net tangible book value estimated at June 30, 2021 would have been approximately \$\frac{1}{2}\$ million, representing \$\frac{1}{2}\$ per Ordinary Share.
-This represents an immediate increase in historical net tangible book value of \$\frac{1}{2}\$ per Ordinary Share to existing shareholders and an immediate dilution in net tangible book value of \$\frac{1}{2}\$ per Ordinary Share to purchasers of Ordinary Shares in this offering.
+After giving effect to the sale of the 3,313,827 Ordinary Shares offered by us in this offering at the public offering price of \$3.45 per Ordinary Share, assuming no exercise of the underwriters' option to purchase additional Ordinary Shares, and the sale of 1,034,000 pre-funded warrants in this offering, and after deducting the estimated underwriting discounts and commissions and management fees and estimated offering expenses payable by us, our pro forma net tangible book value estimated at June 30, 2021 would have been approximately \$30.8 million, representing \$0.85 per Ordinary Share.
+This represents an immediate increase in historical net tangible book value of \$3.28 per Ordinary Share to existing shareholders and an immediate dilution in net tangible book value of \$2.60 per Ordinary Share to purchasers of Ordinary Shares in this offering.
 Dilution for this purpose represents the difference between the price per Ordinary Share paid by these purchasers and pro forma net tangible book value per Ordinary Share immediately after the completion of this offering.